-Typically a service or scheduled task is configured to run as the local system account.
-But there are times when a domain user or local account is configured to run as the service.
-Lets check out some examples.
+In this article, I’ll show you how to find service accounts in Active Directory using PowerShell and the AD Pro Toolkit.
+Typically, a service or scheduled task is configured to run as the local system account.
+However, there are times when a domain user or local account is configured to run as the service.

-Find Service Accounts in Active Directory Using PowerShell
+- Option 2.
+Find Service Accounts in AD with PowerShell

-Step 3.
-To export the report click the export button.
+- To export the report click the “Export” button.

 To find specific service accounts you can filter the report or click the search icon.
 First, I’ll click on the RunningAs column and filter the report, I’m looking for domain user accounts that are runningAs.